lhshonda/rannsoknir/basin/Compiler.md

-A specialized computer program used to bridge the gap and translate human-readable code into low-level machine code.
+A specialized computer program used to bridge the gap and translate human-readable code into low-level [[Machine Code|machine code]].
 This process allows for more accessibility and flexibility during development.

 ---
-##### Java

-The compiler converts a high level program into an executable program using Java [[bytecode]].

----
-#computer-science #java
+#computer-science